mohamedkhairy23/E-commerce/README.md

 - Pagination functionality on (Products - Users - Orders)
 - Search functionality
 - User profile with user orders
-- Admin product management
+- Product management for admin
-- Admin user management
+- User management for admin
-- Admin Order details page
+- Order details page for user and admin
 - Mark orders as a delivered feature for admin
 - Checkout process (shipping, payment method)
 - PayPal / Credit card integration